-One of the most common questions clients have for me in discussing their divorce case is “how long will this process take?”.
+One of the most common questions clients have for me in discussing their potential divorce case is “how long will this process take?”.
 Unfortunately, this is one of the most complex answers in a contested case.
-If the parties have a total agreement, the process can be finished 31 days after filing the Acknowledgment of Service with the Court.
-But if there is no agreement, the process can take a great deal longer, with several steps along the way.
+In the event the parties have a total agreement, the process can be finished within 31 days of the Acknowledgment of Service being filed with the Court.
+If there is no agreement, the process can take a great deal longer, with several steps along the way.
 Like many fellow Georgians, I have been long anticipating the return of football season, and I could not help but notice how the game can proceed in similar stages to a divorce case.
 Here is what I mean.

 1. STRATEGY: Before the team suits up and takes the field, there is a great deal of preparation and strategy which goes into the case.
 This can be with issues from deciding venue and jurisdiction (and who could have home field advantage), to working on gathering supporting documents and building your game plan.

 2. KICK-OFF: The litigation part of a case begins with kick-off, or when the petition is filed and served.
-Once the case is filed, you must serve the opposing party.
-Once the opposing party is served, they have 30 days to return the kick (a very slow run back).
+Once the case is filed, you must make attempts to get service on the opposing party.
+Once the opposing party is served, they have 30 days to return the kick (very slow run back).

 4.FIRST SCORE Once some discovery is done, and often while discovery is still taking place, there may be a temporary hearing.
 This is the first time you will get a ruling from the Judge, which will give you some new rules and provisions to operate under.
 This hearing generally only happens once, but can happen at any point during the discovery phase, usually depending on the schedule of your assigned Judge, or the emergent circumstances of the parties.

 5. MOTIONS: There are several additional motions which may be filed during your case, depending on the facts and needs of your case.
 There may be additional motions hearings, or they may be ruled on through the pleadings.
 These motions could affect the length of your case.